FBartos/PublicationBiasBenchmark/README.md

 ### Available Performance Measures

-See `?performance_measures` for the full list of performance measures and their Monte Carlo standard errors/
+See `?measures` for the full list of performance measures and their Monte Carlo standard errors/

 ### DGM OSF Repositories

-All DGM are linked within the OSF repository () and contain the following elements:
+All DGM are linked within the OSF repository (<https://osf.io/exf3m/>) and contain the following elements:

 - `data` : folder containing by-condition simulated datasets for all repetitions